Chapter

 unlikely, as I’d just seen her take on an army of elder demons, buying

-us time to escape, but there it was again.
-A furtive look, a widened
+us time to escape a collapsing world, but there it was again.
+A furtive

-eye, a downturned lip.
-Bodil was sensing something I wasn’t, and she
+look, a widened eye, a downturned lip.
+Bodil was sensing something I

 “Get them back!” she said suddenly, gripping my arm.